Road Trippin' (Dan + Shay song)

 "Road Trippin'" is a song recorded by American country music duo Dan + Shay for their second studio album, Obsessed (2016).
 Group members Dan Smyers and Shay Mooney co-wrote the song with Martin Johnson, who co-produced the track with Smyers.
 "Road Trippin'" was selected as a single by a fan vote and released to country radio July 17, 2017 as the record's third and final single.

 Critical reception

 Billy Dukes of Taste of Country complimented the song's carefree nature, writing "[Dan + Shay]'s enthusiasm for the story they're telling is undeniable, and that's what truly brings the song to life."
 Kelly Brickey of Sounds Like Nashville wrote that the song is a "head-swaying number" that seems "well on its way to driving up the charts."

 Chart performance

 "Road Trippin'" debuted at number 52 on the Billboard Country Airplay chart dated August 12, 2017.
-The song peaked at number 42, becoming the group's lowest-peaking single to date.
+The song peaked at number 42, becoming the group's first single to miss the top 40.